Memory-Efficient Chunk Processing Jump to heading

 """Stream an OSM extract into bounded Parquet chunks.

-Tags are serialised to JSON strings so Polars can write them as a flat
+Tags are serialised to JSON strings so Polars writes them as a flat

-across chunks.
-Node refs on ways are reduced to their integer IDs.
+schema across chunks.
+Way node refs are reduced to their integer IDs.

 Usage: